MingganM/webpack-config/README.md

 ## GUIDE:
 The configuration is setup for **Development mode** and **Production mode**. <br />
 **Development Mode:** Will open a live server.
 To start dev mode, simply go to terminal -> project folder and type "npm start" press enter.<br />
 **Production Mode:** Will produce a CSS HTML and JS file in "dist" folder, which is minified and ready to deploy.
+In terminal type "npm run build" to use production mode.

 ## What This Setup Is Capable Of:
 - It will use **babel** to compile javascript.